 - Gluten-free.
 Perhaps misclassified as a trend, making sure a menu has gluten-free options is essential for making sure that everyone gets to enjoy your corporate picnic.
 Going gluten-free can also make for the the perfect catered desserts, as gluten-free frozen desserts need only be thawed and plated before serving!

 - Tapas.
-If the main feeding frenzy won’t start for a while, appetize guests with some delicious small plates (or our well-known push pops).
+If the main feeding frenzy won’t start for a while, appetize guests with some delicious small plates.
 As long as these items are portable, guests can take their food on the go, which encourages them to mingle with corporate friends, new and old.

 Have a plan for the weather day of.